nayan32biswas/mongodb-odm/docs/tutorial/relation/many_to_many_relationship.md

 ## Model definition (Embedded way)

-In this example, we use MongoDB Embedded way to implement many-to-many relations.
+In this example, we use MongoDB's embedded approach to implement many-to-many relations.

 ```Python hl_lines="7 11 21"
 # Code omitted above